Interlayer coupling driven stabilization and superconductivity in bilayer CoTe$_2$: Conclusion

 \section{Conclusion}

 In summary, we have systematically investigated 1L and 2L CoTe$_2$ using first-principles calculations, focusing on their electronic structure, lattice dynamics, EPC, and superconductivity.
 Our key findings are as follows.
 Firstly, 1L CoTe$_2$ is dynamically unstable at low temperatures.
 This instability manifests as extensive imaginary phonon modes near the M and K points, arising from collective Te$_{z}$ and Co$_{xy}$ vibrations.
-These unstable phonons exhibit strong EPC, driving inter-pocket scattering between hole-pocket states, which constitutes the primary mechanism for the dynamical instability.
+These unstable phonons exhibit strong EPC, originating from the combined effect of pronounced EPC matrix elements and Fermi-surface nesting.
+This interplay drives the inter-pocket scattering between $p$--$d$ hybridized states, which constitutes the primary mechanism for the dynamical instability.
 Secondly, the transition from 1L to 2L stabilizes the crystal structure.
 The redistribution of Te‑$p_z$ electrons between the facing layers effectively electron-dopes and shrinks the original hole pockets, suppressing the inter-pocket scattering and reducing the EPC strength of the unstable modes.
 Concurrently, the formation of interlayer Te-Te quasi-bonds stiffens the Te$_{z}$ vibrations.
 These combined effects, introduced by the interlayer coupling, eliminate the imaginary phonons, converting them into low-energy modes with locally flattened dispersions.
 These modes mediate scattering between the two hole pockets closest to $\Gamma$, yielding superconductivity with an estimated $T_{\text{c}}\approx4.7$ K. Finally, we analyze the role of SOC in 2L CoTe$_2$.
 SOC is found to shrink the innermost hole pocket, thereby weakening the EPC and superconductivity.
 Our work demonstrates how interlayer coupling modulates structural stability and superconductivity in a two-dimensional material.
 These findings offer valuable insights for understanding and engineering quantum phases in layered transition-metal dichalcogenides, and present a system exhibiting distinct layer-dependent charge orders.